Where Are the New, Young Jazz Stars Coming From? Would You Believe Barcelona?

-Lastly (for now), it would be negligent not to give special mention to the outstanding group of professional musicians who have been present at the SAJB from Chamorro’s earliest days as the band director, and who have formed the nucleus of Andrea’s band, even before she completed her years with the school: the brilliant, innovative pianist Ignasi Terraza, guitarist Josep Traver, and drummer Esteve Pi (and, of course, Chamorro himself), have accompanied Andrea on her album recordings and musical tours all over the world, including their recent tour of Israel for the 2019 holiday season.
+Lastly (for now), it would be negligent not to give special mention to the outstanding group of professional musicians who have been present at the SAJB from Chamorro’s earliest days as the band director, and who have formed the nucleus of Andrea’s band, even before she completed her years as a SAJB regular: the brilliant, innovative pianist Ignasi Terraza, guitarist Josep Traver, and drummer Esteve Pi (and, of course, Chamorro himself), have accompanied Andrea on her album recordings and musical tours all over the world, including their recent tour of Israel for the 2019 holiday season.

 Andrea is also the subject of a new documentary by Ramon Tort, titled The Quiet Trumpet, which was completed partially via a Go-Fund-Me campaign.
 As for her musical heroes, she has many, putting legendary trumpeters Bobby Hackett and Clifford Brown at the top of her list of those past masters who’ve inspired her musicianship the most.